The Benefits of Blogging

 Nearly half (47%) of B2B buyers read 3-5 blog posts or pieces of content prior to talking with a salesperson.
 But what if your website doesn’t have a blog?
-Unfortunately, you may be losing sales while also missing out on opportunities to clarify information, educate customers on your value proposition and showcase your expertise.
-Whether your business is a service provider, product manufacturer or a non-profit, it’s important to have a web presence.
+Unfortunately, you may be losing sales while also missing out on opportunities to clarify information, educate customers on your value proposition, and showcase your expertise.
+Whether your business is a service provider, product manufacturer, or non-profit, it’s important to have a web presence.
 A compelling website is step number one, but a regularly updated and well-planned blog is a close second.

 Why Should you Blog?

 There are many advantages to developing and maintaining a blog, including:

 Position your company as an expert with insightful industry content that addresses your customers’ pain points and helps them solve issues.

 Building keywords into your content helps you maximize organic search rankings and organic traffic so that you don’t have to fully rely on paid search to do the heavy lifting.

 Before making a purchase, buyers gather information in order to carefully evaluate their options.
 By providing educational and thought-provoking content on your blog, you can help customers as they move closer towards the purchase phase.

 Expanding your reach